 Find out What It Takes to Become a Computer Engineer

-Tech jobs of all kinds are in-demand, especially computer engineers.
-Computer engineers are responsible for designing, developing, implementing and testing computer-based hardware and software.
+Tech jobs of all kinds are in-demand, including computer engineers, who are responsible for designing, developing, implementing, and testing computer-based hardware and software.
 This also includes the components that are found inside computer equipment, as well as the actual devices that contain the computers and the software that runs on those machines.
-They may also design networks that connect computer systems and work on integrating software programs with computer hardware.
+They also may design networks that connect computer systems and work on integrating software programs with computer hardware.

-To become a computer engineer, you will typically need to obtain a bachelor of science degree in computer engineering, computer science or electrical engineering.
-However, nowadays the growth of online education and in-person bootcamps make it much easier to become a computer engineer and/or programmer without a formal degree.
+Computer engineers typically need a bachelor's degree in computer engineering, computer science, or electrical engineering.
+However, the growth of online education and in-person boot camps makes it much easier to become a computer engineer or programmer without a formal degree.

 Since the computer engineering field is quite broad, the required technical skills listed in the job postings you come across will vary, depending on whether the job is more hardware- or software-focused.
-And of course which industry the employer belongs to.
+The employer's industry also plays a major role.

-Since computer engineers work closely with programmers, designers, product developers and testers, they really need to have strong interpersonal and communication skills, as well as the ability to work in a team.
+Since computer engineers work closely with programmers, designers, product developers, and testers, they also need to have strong interpersonal and communication skills, as well as the ability to work as part of a team.

 Fields Employing Computer Engineers

-Computer engineers are likely to find work in a variety of fields, including (but not limited to):
+Computer engineers are likely to find work in a variety of fields, including telecommunications, manufacturing, transportation, and product development.

-- supporting high performance and embedded computing systems for nuclear medicine;
+- High-performance and embedded computing systems for nuclear medicine

 The Future of Computer Engineering